SpeedyIBL: A Comprehensive, Precise, and Fast Implementation of Instance-Based Learning Theory: SpeedyIBL Implementation

 where $(k_i,x_{ik_it},T_{ik_it})$ is an instance $i$ that corresponds to selecting option $k_i$ and achieving outcome $x_{ik_it}$ with $T_{ik_it}$ being the set of the previous timestamps in which the instance $i$ is observed.

-To vectorize the codes, we convert $T_{ik_it}$ to a \texttt{NumPy}\footnote{https://numpy.org/doc/stable/} array on which we can use standard mathematical functions with built-in \texttt{Numpy} functions for fast operations on entire arrays of data without having to write loops.
+To vectorize the codes, we convert $T_{ik_it}$ to a \texttt{NumPy}\footnote{\url{https://numpy.org/doc/stable/}} array \cite{harris2020array} on which we can use standard mathematical functions with built-in \texttt{Numpy} functions for fast operations on entire arrays of data without having to write loops.

 After the conversion, we consider $T_{ik_it}$ as a \texttt{NumPy} array.
 In addition, since we may use a common similarity function for several attributes, we assume that $f$ is partitioned into $J$ non-overlapping groups $f_{[1]},...,f_{[J]}$ with respect to the distinct similarity functions $Sim_1,...,Sim_J$, i.e., $f_{[j]}$ contains attributes that use the same similarity function $Sim_j$.
 We denote $S(f^k,f^{k_i})$ the second term of \eqref{eq:activation} computed by: